Dow Jones futures: the market rises at the point of success or break; Elon Musk moves to end Twitter deal

 stock market rise

-The stock market rally bounced back in the last week, with solid to strong gains on the indices.
+The stock market rebound bounced back in the last week, with solid to strong gains on the indices.

 The Dow Jones Industrial Average rose 0.8% last week stock market trading.
 The S&P 500 advanced 1.9%.
 The Nasdaq Composite Index jumped 4.6%.
 Small cap Russell 2000 rose 2.4%.